ZoneMinder130 Home --> usage tips

 be if you plan to use your captured videos for some other project and need to have transparency available.
 For all other

-users, I recommend selecting 24 bit color.
+uses, I recommend selecting 24 bit color.
 You probably won't notice it, but you might get a slight performance

 improvement.